heitzmann/gdspy/README.md

 ## Usage

 The file gdspy-sample.py is a sample script to show the features provided by this module.
-The complete module reference can be found in the `doc` folder or [on-line](http://www.decom.fee.unicamp.br/~lucashg/gdspy/)
+The complete module reference can be built from the sources in the `docs` folder with [Sphinx](http://sphinx-doc.org/).
+It is also available [on-line](http://gdspy.readthedocs.org/en/latest/)

 ## History of changes